United Kingdom reveals last decoded Nazi message to mark VE Day

 CLICK HERE TO GET THE FOX NEWS APP

-Friday celebrations of V-E Day around the world were hampered by the ongoing lockdown measures amid the coronavirus pandemic.
+Friday celebrations of V-E Day were hampered by the ongoing lockdown measures amid the coronavirus pandemic.
 President Trump participated in a wreath-laying ceremony with a handful of veterans at a largely empty World War II memorial in Washington.

 Fox News' James Rogers contributed to this report.